NaeRong/DS440_Capstone/Tutorials/README.md

 # Tutorials Guide

 Tutorial for the Low Altitude Disaster Imagery (LADI) dataset.
-This tutorial was originally forked from a [Penn State Learning Factory](https://www.lf.psu.edu/) capstone project
+This tutorial was originally forked from a [Penn State Learning Factory](https://www.lf.psu.edu/) capstone project and then further iterated upon by MIT.

 - [Tutorials Guide](#tutorials-guide)
   - [Getting Started](#getting-started)